jacksleight/statamic-bard-mutator/README.md

 ]
 ```

-A fully expanded tag value is an array of items.
-An array with multiple items will render nested tags, with the content placed within the innermost (last) tag.
-Each item is an associative array with two keys:
+A fully expanded tag value is an array of items where each item is an associative array with two keys:

 * **`tag` (string):** The name of the tag
 * **`attrs` (array):** A name/value array of attributes

+An array with multiple items will render nested tags, with the content placed within the innermost (last) tag.

 If there are no attributes the item can just be the tag name: